-We receive revenues from various state and county based programs, including Medicaid in all the states in which we operate (we receive Medicaid revenues in excess of \$100 million annually from each of California, Texas, Nevada, Washington, D.C., Pennsylvania, Illinois, Florida and Massachusetts); CMS-approved Medicaid supplemental programs in certain states including Texas, Mississippi, Illinois, Oklahoma, Nevada, Arkansas, California, Kentucky and Indiana, and; state Medicaid disproportionate share hospital payments in certain states including Texas and South Carolina.
-We are therefore particularly sensitive to potential reductions in Medicaid and other state based revenue programs as well as regulatory, economic, environmental and competitive changes in those states.
-We can provide no assurance that reductions to revenues earned pursuant to these programs, particularly in the abovementioned states, will not have a material adverse effect on our future results of operations.
+We receive revenues from various state and county-based programs, including Medicaid in all the states in which we operate.
+We receive annual Medicaid revenues of approximately \$100 million, or greater, from each of Texas, California, Nevada, Illinois, Pennsylvania, Washington, D.C., Kentucky, Florida and Massachusetts.
+We also receive Medicaid disproportionate share hospital payments in certain states including Texas and South Carolina.
+We are therefore particularly sensitive to potential reductions in Medicaid and other state-based revenue programs as well as regulatory, economic, environmental and competitive changes in those states.
+We can provide no assurance that reductions to revenues earned pursuant to these programs, particularly in the above-mentioned states, will not have a material adverse effect on our future results of operations.